Akwosodow/Simplecontacts/README.md

 Realistically since the functions are already there one could easily edit the python file to make things work if I haven't updated it yet.

-Additionally an example CSV file has een provided since adding contacts isn't implemented yet
+Additionally an example CSV file has been provided since adding contacts isn't implemented yet